xebia-functional/cellular-automata/blog/README.md

 ### Modular composition with plugins

-Perhaps surprisingly, our plugin is entirely stateless:
+Perhaps surprisingly, our plugin is entirely stateless.
+Over in [`src/ecs.rs`](../src/ecs.rs), where we're going to spend the rest of our time, we see:

 ```rust
 pub struct AutomataPlugin;